-On average, Americans eat double the amount of salt that is recommended by the American Heart Association, leading to high blood pressure.
+On average, Americans eat double the amount of salt that is recommended by the American Heart Association, leading to hypertension.
 One study proved that choosing better blood pressure is as easy as changing your diet.

 Choosing Better Blood Pressure

-In 1945, before blood pressure medication was invented, a researcher named Walter Kempner tested a rice and fruit diet on patients with blood pressure at 210 over 140.
-At this blood pressure level, the patient would’ve most likely died without modern medicine.
+In 1945, before blood pressure medication was invented, a researcher named Walter Kempner tested a rice and fruit diet on patients with hypertension at 210 over 140.
+At this level, the patient would’ve most likely died without modern medicine.

 Today, this experiment wouldn’t be ethical, but because medicine wasn’t an option, Kempner could perform his research.
 He used a low-salt diet containing only plant-based foods, as well as food low in calories, fat, and protein.